-This time, to balance all the healthy goodness packed in the cake already, I opted for a rich and indulgent mascarpone cream.
+This time, to balance all the healthy goodness packed in the cake already, I opted for the mascarpone.

 If you're craving something sweet, a slice of this fabulous cake will make a delicious treat for breakfast /snack /dessert /anytime-really.

 Another reason to love this carrot cake - but I'm sure you're pretty convinced by now- is that it's super easy to put together.

 If you want to try a great allergy-friendly version of this easy carrot cake, jump on these dairy-free carrot cake donuts.
 They are super moist and taste just as good!

 DID YOU MAKE THIS RECIPE?

 Please let me know how you liked it!
-Leave a comment below and share a picture on Instagram with the hashtag #thepetitecook!
-Looking at your pictures always makes me smile *and super hungry*!
+Leave a comment and/or a rating below, and share a picture and tag @thepetitecook on Instagram!
+Reading your feedback and looking at your pictures always makes me smile *and super hungry*!

-- 130g/ ⅔ cup muscovado sugar
+- 130 g muscovado sugar

-- 120ml/ 4oz sunflower seed oil
+- 120 ml sunflower oil

 - 4 medium free-range eggs